Globalization of partial cohomology of groups: Introduction

 The purpose of the present article is to extend the results from \cite{DES2} in the commutative case to arbitrary $n$-cocycles.
-The technical difficulties coming from \cite{DES2} are being overcome by improvements and notations.
+The technical difficulties coming from \cite{DES2} are being overcome by improvements and notation.
 In \cref{sec-background} we recall some notions needed in the sequel.
 The main result of \cref{notion-glob} is \cref{w-glob-iff-exists-tilde-w}, in which we prove that given a unital partial $G$-module structure on a commutative ring $\A$, a partial $n$-cocycle $w$ with values in $\A$ is globalizable if and only if $w$ can be extended to an $n$-cochain $\tl w$ of $G$ with values in the unit group $\U\A$ which satisfies a ``more global'' $n$-cocycle identity \cref{cocycle-ident-for-tilde-w}.
 This is the $n$-analogue of \cite[Theorem~4.1]{DES2} in the commutative setting.
 The technical part of our work is concentrated in \cref{sec-lemmas}, in which we assume that $\A$ is a product of blocks, and this assumption is maintained for the rest of the paper.
 Our goal is to construct a more manageable partial $n$-cocycle $w'$ which is cohomologous to $w$ (see \cref{w'-cohom-w}).
 In \cref{existence-glob} we prove our main existence result \cref{glob-exists}.
 The defining formula for $w'$ permits us to extend easily $w'$ to an $n$-cochain $\wtl{w'}: G^n\to\U\A$ which satisfies our ``more glo\-bal'' $n$-cocycle identity (see \cref{w'-tilde-is-quasi-cocycle}).
 Modifying $\wtl{w'}$ by a ``co-boundary looking'' function we define in \cref{tilde-w-in-terms-of-tl-w'} a function $\tl w: G^n\to\U\A$ and show that $\tl w$ is a desired extension of $w$ fitting \cref{w-glob-iff-exists-tilde-w}, and permitting us to conclude that $w$ is glo\-ba\-li\-za\-ble.
 The uniqueness of a globalization is treated in \cref{sec-uniqueness}.
 It turns out that it is possible to omit the assumption that the ring $\B$ under the global action has an identity element, imposed in \cite{DES2} (with $n=2$).
-More precisely, we prove in \cref{uniqueness-of-glob} that given a globalizable partial action $\af$ of $G$ on a ring $\A$, which is a product of blocks, and a partial $n$-cocycle $w$ related to $\af$, any two globalizations of $w$ are cohomologous.
+More precisely, we prove in \cref{uniqueness-of-glob} that given a globalizable partial action $\af$ of $G$ on a commutative ring $\A$, which is a product of blocks, and a partial $n$-cocycle $w$ related to $\af$, any two globalizations of $w$ are cohomologous.
 More generally, arbitrary glo\-ba\-li\-za\-tions of cohomologous partial $n$-cocycles are also cohomologous.
-This results in \cref{H^n(G_A)-cong-H^n(G_B)} which establishes an isomorphism between the partial cohomology group $H^n(G,\A)$ and the global one $H^n(G,\U{\M (\B )}),$ where $\U{\M (\B })$ stands for the unit group of the multiplier ring $\M(\B)$ of $\B$.
+This results in \cref{H^n(G_A)-cong-H^n(G_B)} which establishes an isomorphism between the partial cohomology group $H^n(G,\A)$ and the global one $H^n(G,\U{\M (\B )}),$ where $\U{\M (\B })$ stands for the unit group of the multiplier ring $\M(\B)$ of $\B$. \cref{sec-exm} serves as a demonstration of our technique.
+In \cref{exm-w-of-Z_3} we give an explicit construction of a globalization of an arbitrary partial $2$-cocycle associated with a ``shift'' partial action of a group of order $3$ on the direct product of $2$ copies of a commutative unital ring.
+In \cref{H^2(Z_3_A)-triv} we also show (independently from the result of \cref{exm-w-of-Z_3}) that the corresponding partial and global $2$-cohomology groups are isomorphic.